alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 The basic building brick in NiFi is a ***processor***, a unit that performs a single operation on data (retrieval, modification, routing, storing, etc.).

 We will build a chain of processors, called ***flow***, to cover our designed scenario.

+NiFi saves the flow's status at every change, so you do not need to worry about saving your progress as you build the flow.

 Access your NiFi instance.
 Drag the <img width="22" height="22" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/ui_pg.png"> icon from the top menu bar to the square-patterned area, enter a name (for example, “Handle GTFS”) and click *ADD*.
 <img align="right" width="280" height="131" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/images/t_pg.png">